jeffskinnerbox/.bash/NOTES.md

     git push -u origin master

-To retrive these updates on another system, use
+To retrieve these updates on another system, use

     git pull origin master